pingcap/docs-cn/backup-and-restore-using-dumpling-lightning.md

 This document introduces how to use Dumpling and TiDB Lightning to back up and restore full data of TiDB.

 If you need to back up a small amount of data (for example, less than 50 GB) and do not require high backup speed, you can use [Dumpling](/dumpling-overview.md) to export data from the TiDB database and then use [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) to import the data into another TiDB database.
-For more information about backup and restore, see [Use BR to Back Up Cluster Data](/br/br-usage-backup.md) and [Use BR to Restore Cluster Data](/br/br-usage-restore.md).
+For more information about backup and restore, see [TiDB Backup & Restore Overview](/br/backup-and-restore-overview.md).

 ## Requirements